DavidLanders95/NeuralMagFork/docs/index.rst

 ============

 NeuralMag is a micromagnetic simulation software using the nodal finite-difference discretization scheme, designed specifically with inverse problems in mind.
-It uses `PyTorch <https://pytorch.org/>`_ as a numerical backend for tensor operations and automatic differentiation, enabling computations on both CPU and GPU systems.
+It uses either `JAX <https://jax.readthedocs.io/en/latest/>` or `PyTorch <https://pytorch.org/>` as a numerical backend for tensor operations and automatic differentiation, enabling computations on both CPU and GPU systems.
 At the moment NeuralMag implements the most common micromagnetic effective-field contributions

 * external field
 * exchange field